 I’m Still Processing This…

-Some moments in a writer’s life feel almost surreal — like something you once dreamed about quietly, never daring to say out loud.
+Some moments in a writer's life feel almost surreal — like something you once dreamed about quietly and never quite dared to say out loud.
+This is one of those moments for me.

-My book, Maternity Abroad: Becoming a Mother in a Foreign Land, was recently mentioned by not one, but two Brazilian writers.
-And as someone who comes from Brazil, that alone meant more than I can express.
+My book, Maternity Abroad: Becoming a Mother in a Foreign Land, was recently mentioned by not one but two Brazilian writers.
+As someone who comes from Brazil, that alone meant more than I can express.
+There is something deeply meaningful about being seen by voices from the place that shaped you.

 "[…] uma pessoa super inteligente … [o livro] é um best-seller em muitos países."

-(“A very smart person … [the book] is bestseller in many countries.”)
+"A very smart person … [the book] is a bestseller in many countries."

-🎥 You can watch the live mention on my IG.
+You can watch the live mention on my Instagram by clicking here.

 With a full heart,